 2. Permit Modification Fee

 This increases the permit modification OAR 340-105-0113(4) fees 59 percent.
-This better aligns with the consumer price index (1992-2021: 94%) and streamlines the modification types to remove low and medium workloads using this schedule:
+This better aligns with the Consumer Price Index (1992-2021: 94percent) and streamlines the modification types to remove low and medium workloads using this schedule: